Dame Julie Andrews(1935–)

 Dame Julia Elizabeth Andrews, DBE

-Walt Disney signed her in 1963 to play the title role in the Disney live-action adaptation of P. L. Travers's *Mary Poppins*.
-The film, made at Walt Disney Studios at Burbank, California through the 1963 and 1964 production cycle and released on 27 August 1964, was the Disney Studios' senior commercial success of the post-war decade, took the Best Actress Academy Award at the April 1965 ceremony for her title-role performance (the public-vindication moment for the Warner-Brothers *My Fair Lady* casting decision was widely understood at the time), and was followed the next year by Robert Wise's adaptation of Rodgers and Hammerstein's *The Sound of Music* at Twentieth Century Fox, in which she played Maria von Trapp opposite Christopher Plummer's Captain von Trapp. *The Sound of Music* (1965) was the highest-grossing film in the history of cinema at its release and is, on inflation-adjusted box-office figures, the third-most-successful film in the history of the medium.
-She was twenty-nine at its release.
+Walt Disney signed her in 1963 to play the title role in Mary Poppins.
+The film, released in 1964, was the Disney Studios' great commercial success of the post-war decade and won her the Best Actress Academy Award at the 1965 ceremony.
+Robert Wise's The Sound of Music followed in 1965, with Andrews as Maria von Trapp: the highest-grossing film in the history of cinema at its release and, on inflation-adjusted figures, the third-most-successful film ever made.
+She was twenty-nine.

 Achievements